wp-plugins/threewp-global-news/readme.txt

 == Installation ==

 1. Unzip and copy the zip contents (including directory) into the `/wp-content/plugins/` directory
-1. Activate the plugin (wpmu: activate sitewide) through the 'Plugins' menu in WordPress.
+1. Activate the plugin (network: activate networkwide) through the 'Plugins' menu in WordPress.

 == Screenshots ==